n3rdopolis/rebeccablackos/README.txt

     It will give you a shell running with your UID, the password wil be the same as your password, but within the hosted system.

-    It requires squashfs, and also needs dialog or zenity to be installed, and it also needs either konsole, gnome-terminal OR a standard x-terminal-emulator.
+    It requires squashfs, and also needs dialog or zenity or kdialog to be installed, and it also needs either konsole, gnome-terminal OR a standard x-terminal-emulator.

+    Warning: It is not as isolated as a VM.
+This utility will still work, however when it was created, it was more focused on having nested sessions of desktops that would not start on VMs, due to there being no generic modesetting.

 How to use Wayland:
     The loginmanagerdisplay greeter is weston based, where you can select your desired wayland based desktop.